Playsino/Ouchbase/README.md

 Installation
 ------------
-Go to the ext direcotry and execute
+Go to the ext directory and execute
 ```bash
 sudo phpize
 ./configure